Fake News - is all about who controls the truth

 Automatic fact checking is on the wish list of all the major media and Web companies (Twitter, Google, FaceBook, etc.), and this report suggests that much more can be done with existing technology.

 Who’s paying for these ‘reports' on BBC Brexit coverage? is an article from openDemocracyUK (a 'global media platform').
 The premise in the article was that the BBC was being attacked as anti-Brexit by what looked to be independent and impartial studies.
 However all the research data appeared to be produced by a small explicitly anti-EU company funded by ‘black money’ from pro-Brexit sources.
 The implication was that those studies were in fact not independent and impartial, and that fake news was being created to support the pro-Leave lobby and undermine the role of the BBC.
 I suppose the message was that we are now firmly in the ‘fake news’ era, and that media literacy and information literacy are now a crucial new skills we all need to learn (including in school).
+What happens if we don't learn these new skills?

 A related topic is Content Farms.
 Today we know that every sector of the economy will consider going overseas if it costs less.
 ‘Server farms’ can be installed almost anywhere in the world, and now the same thing is happening with ‘content farms’.
 They can be found in the Philippines, Pakistan, Georgia, Croatia, India and Macedonia providing information (sometimes false) on almost everything.
 This article (28.09.2017) noted that an US-based site on Native Americans has closed, yet thenativepeoples ran out of Kosovo had more than 500,000 fans, and IndigenousPeopleOfAmericans run out of Vietnam has more than 1 million fans (both appeared to have disappeared from Facebook).
 The sites welcomenative and usnewtoday (I suppose a bit of a play against US News and USA Today) were also run by the same person in Vietnam (both also have disappeared from Facebook).
 For more information checkout ExploitingTheNiche (still on Facebook).
 A recent BuzzFeed News analysis of partisan political news websites and Facebook pages revealed that a page run by a 20-year-old in Macedonia outperformed many of the biggest conservative news Facebook pages run by Americans.
 BuzzFeed News also found publishers in Kosovo and Georgia that publish (often fake) news crafted for American conservatives.
 A whole range of health-oriented sites targeting Americans are run out of Pakistan, and others are run out of Macedonia.
 One example was of an American ‘liberal troll’ who produced fake news ‘to expose the ignorance of American conservatives’.
 But then found that his fake content was actually being copied and re-used as ‘true’ news by a multitude of sites all over the world.